-Purchases of assets will be undertaken by a subsidiary of the Bank - the Bank of England Asset Purchase Facility Fund.
-An indemnity is provided by HM Government to cover any losses arising from the Facility.
-The APF will be able to purchase UK government securities (gilts) in the secondary market and high-quality private sector assets, including commercial paper and corporate bonds.
+Purchases of assets are carried out by a subsidiary of the Bank - the Bank of England Asset Purchase Facility Fund.
+An indemnity is provided by HM Government to cover any losses arising from the facility.

-The Monetary Policy Committee is accountable for its decisions on asset purchases in the same way that it is for its decisions on Bank Rate.
-Those decisions and the minutes relating to them will be published in the usual way a fortnight after the Committee meets.
-The Committee will continue to explain its monetary policy decisions through the Inflation Report and in its evidence to the House of Commons' Treasury Committee.
-The Bank will also publish a quarterly report giving details of the asset purchases that have been undertaken.
+Our Monetary Policy Committee is accountable for its decisions on asset purchases in the same way that it is for its decisions on Bank Rate.
+Those decisions and the minutes relating to them will be published in the usual way a fortnight after the committee meets.
+The committee will continue to explain its monetary policy decisions through the Inflation Report and in its evidence to the House of Commons' Treasury Committee.
+We will also publish a quarterly report giving details of the asset purchases that have been undertaken.